dalvarezo/VIPCALs/README.md

     sudo docker build -t vipcals ./vipcals/dockerfiles/
     ```

-3. Run it:
+3. Run it (Linux):

     ``` bash
     sudo docker run -it --rm --net=host \
-      --env DISPLAY=$DISPLAY \
+      -e DISPLAY=$DISPLAY \
-      --env QT_X11_NO_MITSHM=1 \
+      -e QT_X11_NO_MITSHM=1 \
-      --volume /tmp/.X11-unix:/tmp/.X11-unix \
+      -v /tmp/.X11-unix:/tmp/.X11-unix \
       -v /your_directory/:/usr/local/user vipcals
     ```
+    or (MacOS):

+        ``` bash
+    xhost +127.0.0.1
+    docker run -it \
+      -e DISPLAY=host.docker.internal:0 \
+      -v /tmp/.X11-unix:/tmp/.X11-unix \
+      -v /your_directory/:/usr/local/user vipcals
+    ```

     where <span class="title-ref">/your\_directory/</span> has to be
-    replaced with the local directory containing your data.
+    replaced with the local directory where you wish to work.

+    In MacOS, make sure that both DockerDesktop and XQuartz are running, and that XQuartz → Preferences → Security → "Allow connections from network clients" is checked on.

 -----